webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/views-and-subviews.md

 You can include views into each other.
 Views included into other views are called **subviews**, and they can be either static or dynamic.

+#### 1. Static subviews

-**1. Static subviews** are imported and placed into views directly.
+Static subviews are imported and placed into views directly.

 ```javascript
 import Menu from "views/menu";